 Jyeshtha Amavasya (Thursday, June 10) is observed as Shani Jayanti; the birthday of Lord Shani.
 On Shani Jayanti devotees keep fast to please Lord Shani and visit Shani temples to seek the blessing of Lord Shani.
 Vat Savitri vrat is also observed on this Amavasya; by married women for the long life of their husbands.

-Ashadh Amavasya falls on Sunday, 21 June 2020.
-It is considered very important from the religious point of view.
+Ashadh Amavasya falls on 9- 10 July 2021.
+It is considered very important from a religious point of view.
 Because this day is very good for charity and Shradha for the peace of ancestors.
 Bathing on holy rivers has special significance on this day.

 Shravan Amavasya (Sunday, August 8): Shravani Amavasya and Hariyali Amavasya celebrate on this day.
 Hariyali Amavasya dedicates to Lord Shiva.
 Devotees worship Him with full devotion and seek His blessings for good rains and bountiful harvest.